3 Golden Rules For Choosing a CDN Service Provider in 2020

 The best of both worlds: OVP-CDN partnerships

 An OVP is a dedicated service for hosting and delivering stream video.
-Unlike a CDN, an OVP constitutes a single service that focuses on doing one job, and doing that job well.
-However, an OVP can help you get the best of both worlds when it comes to video content delivery.
+Unlike a CDN, an OVP constitutes a single service that focuses on doing one job and doing that job well.
+When it comes to video content delivery, an OVP can help you achieve the best of both worlds.

-There are multiple OVPs that partner with CDNs to offer video content delivery.
-Of these, some of them only offer CDN delivery to their biggest customers.
-Others provide CDN delivery to all plans.
+Yes, there are multiple OVPs that partner with CDNs to offer video content delivery.
+However, note that some of these options only offer CDN delivery to their biggest customers.
+Others do provide CDN delivery to all plan levels.
 Different OVPs use different CDNs as well.
-Some are better than others.
+As you’d expect, some are more functional than others.

 Our OVP-CDN recommendation

-Here at DaCast, we work with the Akamai CDN at all plan levels.
-Our experience shows that this is the best option to offer our broadcasters a robust and scalable network to deliver their OTT video content.
+Here at Dacast, we work with the Akamai CDN at all plan levels.
+In our industry experience, Akamai is simply the best way to offer our broadcasters a robust and scalable network to deliver their OTT video content.

-This arrangement allows you to deliver all streams via Akamai’s CDN.
-However, DaCast offers simple, transparent pricing.
+This arrangement allows you or your business to deliver all streams via Akamai’s CDN.
+Furthermore, Dacast offers simple, transparent pricing.
 This simplifies budgeting and allows you to use a top-tier CDN service without having to negotiate custom contracts.
-Platforms like Livestream, for example, charge a premium for basic features like white label service and API access.
-DaCast, in contrast, provides access to all advanced features with the mid-tier “Premium” plan.
+Platforms like Vimeo (Livestream), for example, charge a premium for basic features like white-label service and API access.
+Dacast, in contrast, provides access to all advanced features with the mid-tier “Premium” plan.

-Additionally, DaCast offers excellent customer service 24/7, including phone and email support.
+Additionally, Dacast offers excellent customer service 24/7, including phone and email support.
 Real 24/7 support with a less than an hour response time is fairly rare in the live streaming industry.
-This support will prove very useful when you’re about to start your live event and encounter a technical issue.
-When you call DaCastfor support, you will speak directly to knowledgeable employees, rather than to a call center.
+This support will prove very useful when you’re about to stream a live event and you encounter a technical issue.
+When you call Dacast for support, you will speak directly to knowledgeable employees, rather than to a call center.

-In summary, using a powerful streaming solution that partners with a top-tier CDN gives you the best of both worlds with no major drawbacks.
-That’s the option we recommend for most modern broadcasters.
+In summary, using a powerful streaming solution that partners with a top-tier CDN are the smart approach to live streaming endeavors.
+As I mentioned above, that’s the option we recommend for most modern broadcasters.

-We hope this article has explained to you why a CDN is important.
-After reading it, we hope you feel better equipped to choose the right CDN service provider for you, and why an OVP/CDN combo may be the best option in terms of pricing and quality.
-Finally, we also hope this information is helpful for you when choosing a streaming platform to deliver your content.
+In this article, we’ve explored why a CDN is important for successful live streaming.
+After reading, we hope you feel equipped to choose the right CDN service provider for you, and that you better understand why an OVP/CDN combo is often the best option in terms of pricing and quality.

-Finally, do you want to take advantage of the DaCast free trial offer?
-Sign up today to enjoy free streaming and all our great features for 30 days (no credit card required)!
+Are you ready to take advantage of the Dacast free trial offer?
+Sign up today to enjoy free streaming and all our great features for 14 days (no credit card required)!

 Any questions about CDNs and how to use them?
-Pose those to us in the comments!
-We really enjoy hearing from our readers, and we know that broadcasters often have great information to share.
+Post those to us in the comments!
+We enjoy hearing from our readers, and we know that broadcasters often have great information and experiences to share.